grahambates/68kcounter/README.md

 ## Limitations:

-- Because it analyses your pre-assembled source, it can't take into account optimisations made by your compiler.
+- Because it analyses your pre-assembled source, it can't take into account optimisations made by your assembler.
 - While it adds profile information inside any macro definitions, it doesn't process macro invocations
 - Where timings are based on an 'n' multiplier from an immediate value, it